poridhiEng/poridhi-labs/Poridhi Labs/Github Action Labs/Lab 02/README.md

 ## Dependent Jobs

-A dependent job in a GitHub Actions workflow is a job that relies on the successful completion of one or more preceding jobs.
-The relationship between jobs is specified using the needs keyword.
-Dependent jobs are executed only after the jobs they depend on have completed successfully.
-It ensures that jobs run in a specific order based on their dependencies.
-If a job fails, all dependent jobs are skipped, preserving resources.

 A **dependent job** in a GitHub Actions workflow is a job that relies on the successful completion of one or more preceding jobs.
 The relationship between jobs is specified using the `needs` keyword.
 Dependent jobs are executed only after the jobs they depend on have completed successfully.

 ### Real-World Use Cases:

 1. **CI/CD Pipelines**:
    - **Build** → Compile the source code.
    - **Test** → Run unit and integration tests after building.